SIMPLE IRA vs. 401(k) Plans

 The differences between a 401(k) and a SIMPLE IRA

-When evaluating a SIMPLE IRA vs. 401k plan option, it's important to acknowledge that each plan may be a better fit for certain companies, based on size, and the wants or needs of employees.
+When evaluating a SIMPLE IRA vs. 401(k) plan option, it's important to acknowledge that each plan may be a better fit for certain companies, based on factors such as business size as well as the wants or needs of employees.
 Understanding the differences between 401(k) plans and IRAs help companies make sound decisions about their benefit plans.

 - A 401(k) plan can be offered by any type of employer, but a SIMPLE IRA is designed for small businesses with 100 or fewer employees.